-7.3 Profiler Operations

-- 7.3.1 Operation of profiler should be consistent with guidelines discussed in the latest version of the SSI Profiler Operations Manual.
+- 7.3 Profiler Operations - 7.3.1 Operation of profiler should be consistent with guidelines discussed in the latest version of the SSI Profiler Operations Manual.
 This includes but is not limited to the following: - Run in English unit system. - If possible, initiate data collection via reflective surface and photocell. - Use approved file naming convention.
 (Contract#Lane Direction_Lane_Run#) example 09610_NB_DR_Run1 - Document any issues that occurred during testing. - Process data with software. - Properly backup data. - Provide report to EPM or one of his/her representatives. - 7.3.2 MDT collects two comparable runs. - Once the operator is confident that a minimum of two comparable runs have been obtained, the Quality Control Review and Bump Reports are used to evaluate their acceptability.
-Profiler runs should satisfy the following criteria: - The average IRI values at each 1 mi (1.61 km) interval for each of the two runs are within ± 5.7% of the mean IRI of both runs. - If spikes (e.g., unusually high IRI) are present in the data, the operator should determine if spikes are pavement related or the result of equipment or operator error.
-The operator should examine the profile bump reports for discrepancies and features that cannot be explained by observed pavement features. - Rerun the entire project if any one mile section does not match within the 5.7% tolerance established in 7.3.2.1.1 and compare that run to the previous runs. - Use the results of the two runs that compare for project acceptance. - If the third run does not compare to either of the first two runs, recheck all calibrations and then rerun the entire project and compare the results to the previous runs.
-Use the two runs that compare favorably.

-7.4 Testing Results

-- 7.4.1 Results shall be provided to EPM or one of his/her representatives and shall be processed into desired segments (e.g., 0.5 miles) as described in the contract Ride Specification. - 7.4.2 A Roughness Report will be generated for the first profile run deemed to be within the comparison values for each lane profiled.
+Profiler runs should satisfy the following criteria: - The average IRI values at each 1 mi (1.61 km) interval for each of the two runs are within ±5.7% of the mean IRI of both runs. - If spikes (e.g., unusually high IRI) are present in the data, the operator should determine if spikes are pavement related or the result of equipment or operator error.
+The operator should examine the profile bump reports for discrepancies and features that cannot be explained by observed pavement features. - Rerun the entire project if any one mile section does not match within the 5.7% tolerance established above (bullet #2) and compare that run to the previous runs. - Use the results of the two runs that compare for project acceptance. - If the third run does not compare to either of the first two runs, recheck all calibrations and then rerun the entire project and compare the results to the previous runs.
+Use the two runs that compare favorably. - 7.4 Testing Results - 7.4.1 Results shall be provided to EPM or one of his/her representatives and shall be processed into desired segments (e.g., 0.5 miles) as described in the contract Ride Specification. - 7.4.2 A Roughness Report will be generated for the first profile run deemed to be within the comparison values for each lane profiled.
 This report will contain the IRI values for the left and right wheel paths.
-These IRI values will be applied to the most recent pay incentives/disincentives as described in Ride Specification.
+These IRI values will be applied to the most recent pay incentives/disincentives as described in Ride Specification. - 7.4.3 A Bump Report will be generated for the first profile run deemed to be error free for each lane profiled.
+The Bump Report will indicate the locations of potential defects.
+These will be reviewed with the EPM.
+Location should be physically examined to determine if, at the EPM's discretion, the location should be considered a defect.